Why women may need more sleep and how this affects your well-being

 Why do women need more sleep than men?

-There are several factors that can explain why women are more likely to struggle with sleep problems than men.
-One of the most significant factors is hormonal changes, particularly during the menstrual cycle, pregnancy, and menopause.
-These hormonal changes can lead to insomnia, night sweats, and hot flashes, which contribute to sleep disturbances.
+There are several factors that can explain why women more frequently struggle with sleep problems than men.
+One of the most significant factors is hormonal changes, especially during the menstrual cycle, pregnancy, and menopause.
+These hormonal changes can lead to insomnia, night sweats, and hot flashes, resulting in sleep disturbances.

-In addition to hormonal changes, women are also more prone to depression and anxiety and often have additional responsibilities such as childcare and household chores.
-These factors can cause additional stress and make it difficult for women to relax and unwind before going to bed, which ultimately affects sleep quality.
+In addition to hormonal changes, women are also more prone to depression and anxiety and often have additional responsibilities such as childcare and housework.
+These factors can cause additional stress and make it difficult for women to relax and unwind before bedtime, ultimately affecting sleep quality.

 Sleep needs can vary from person to person depending on factors such as age, lifestyle, and overall health.
 On average, it is recommended that both men and women get 7-9 hours of sleep per night.

-- More women than men say they do not get enough sleep (54% compared to 42%)
+- More women than men say they do not get enough sleep (54% versus 42%)

-- More women than men say that it is very/somewhat difficult to fall asleep (50% compared to 38%) and to stay asleep (55% compared to 43%)
+- More women than men say it is very/somewhat difficult to fall asleep (50% versus 38%) and stay asleep (55% versus 43%)

-- Women also more frequently report that body aches or discomfort prevent them from having a good night's sleep (45% compared to 32%).
+- Women also more frequently report that body pain or discomfort prevents them from having a good night's rest (45% versus 32%)

-- Fewer women than men report being very satisfied with their sleep (15% compared to 23%)
+- Fewer women than men report being very satisfied with their sleep (15% versus 23%)

-- The following case studies examine the differences between the sleep of men and women, including the type of reporting and possible reasons why women need more sleep.
+- The following case studies examine the differences between men's and women's sleep, including the type of reporting and possible reasons why women need more sleep.

 Case Study #1

-A study from 2013 examined gender-specific differences in sleep duration among individuals with similar responsibilities in work and family.
+A 2013 study examined gender-specific differences in sleep duration among people with similar responsibilities in work and family.
 The study found that "overall and in most life stages, women slept more than men."
-However, the gender difference was smaller when considering the effects of paid and unpaid work, napping, bedtimes, and sleep interruptions for caregiving.
+However, the gender-specific difference was smaller when the effects of paid and unpaid work, naps, bedtimes, and sleep interruptions for caregiving were taken into account.
 Women's sleep duration was more affected by work and family responsibilities than men's.
-Interruptions due to caregiving, which occur more frequently among women, impair sleep quality.
+Interruptions due to caregiving, which occur more frequently in women, impair sleep quality.

 Case Study #2

-"In women, poor sleep is strongly associated with high psychological stress and a greater sense of hostility, depression, and anger...
-In contrast, these feelings were not associated with sleep disturbances to the same extent in men."
+"In women, poor sleep is strongly associated with high psychological stress and a stronger sense of hostility, depression, and anger...
+In contrast, these feelings were not associated with sleep disorders to the same extent in men."

 Case Study #3

-A research overview from 2014 highlighted the role of gender differences in sleep research and suggested that there is a lack of research on gender-specific differences in sleep disorders in women and potential gender-specific biases exist.
-It noted that the risk of women suffering from insomnia is 40% higher than that of men.
-Women also have a higher risk of developing Restless Legs Syndrome (RLS) and sleep apnea, both of which can impair sleep quality.
+A 2014 research review highlighted the role of gender differences in sleep research and suggested that there is a lack of research on gender-specific differences in sleep disorders in women and potential gender biases.
+It found that women's risk of suffering from insomnia is 40% higher than men's.
+Women also have a higher risk of developing restless legs syndrome (RLS) and sleep apnea, both of which can impair sleep quality.

 Research also shows that differences in sleep behavior and sleep disorders can be caused not only by biological factors but also by gender-specific differences in symptom description.
 Identifying these differences between men and women has the potential to improve the diagnosis, treatment, and prevention of sleep disorders and related conditions for everyone.